ChilliCream/workshops/crypto/docs/docs/03-Relay/11-Add-ons/03-type-emission.md

 # Type Emission

-As part of its normal work, the [Relay Compiler](https://relay.dev/docs/guides/compiler/) will emit type information for your language of choice (i.e. javascript, typescript, flow) that helps you write type-safe application code.
+As part of its normal work, the [Relay Compiler](https://relay.dev/docs/guides/compiler/) will emit type information for your language of choice (i.e., javascript, typescript, flow) that helps you write type-safe application code.
 These types are included in the artifacts that `relay-compiler` generates to describe your operations and fragments.

 Take a look to the `Greetings` example and how we can emit different type information: